 Incomplete proteins include foods that do not contain all the essential amino acids or a sufficient amount of them for the body.
 Foods that are incomplete proteins include nuts and seeds, legumes, grains, and vegetables.
 Incomplete proteins are not inferior to complete proteins but need to be paired with another protein source to contain sufficient amounts of essential amino acids.
 These pairings are known as complementary proteins.
 Some examples of said pairings include rice and beans, spinach salad with nuts and seeds, peanut butter with whole-grain bread and many more.

 Not all Protein is Equal

 There are many other differences between proteins beyond essential amino acids.
 Protein sources react differently in the body based on unique absorption rates and differing levels of both essential and non-essential amino acids.

 Don’t dismiss plant proteins yet.
-Milk proteins are heavily researched and proven effective – however pea protein has been the focus of some promising muscle building and recovery research as well.
+Milk proteins are heavily researched and proven effective – however, pea protein has been the focus of some promising muscle building and recovery research as well.
 A study in 2015 published in the Journal of the International Society of Sports Nutrition concluded both Pea and Whey protein obtained similar recovery benefits in young, healthy males.
-Pea protein can offer a hypoallergenic product from plants – free of any allergen containing items.
-Pea protein is also high in critical branched chained amino acids; although not as high compared to whey, an increased level of branched chained amino acid initiate the muscle recovery and building process (more on this below).
-Plant based options can be an effective and suitable protein source for those wishing to stick to plant nutrition.
+Pea protein can offer a hypoallergenic product from plants – free of any allergen-containing items.
+Pea protein is also high in critical branched chained amino acids; although not as high compared to whey, an increased level of branched chained amino acid initiates the muscle recovery and building process (more on this below).
+Plant-based options can be an effective and suitable protein source for those wishing to stick to plant nutrition.

 Protein Quality & Quantity